Support for Disabled & Dyslexic Students

 Further details of useful software and apps are available on our Assistive technology pages.

-We have also produced an online guide to help you use Read & Write Gold software on Macs and PCs.
+We have also produced online guides to help you use the assistive software available on Macs and PCs.

 Each library also has the following equipment and supplies: